novasearch/wiki.novasearch.org/wiki/IR_NLP_2021.md

 ## Objectives
 - Learn the concept of information relevance.
 - Learn how to parse and analyze text data.
+- Learn how to answer user queries and questions
-- Learn how to rank information by relevance.
+- Learn how to extract actionable information from text sources.
 - Analysis of experimental results.

 ## Grading